 Big Island Bees is near the Kona district.
 It is a must-see destination for all bee lovers.
 Especially since more than 100 million bees call it their home.

-Their beekeeping tour offers an up-close look at beekeeping while sitting in a safe area.
+Their beekeeping tour offers an up-close look at beekeeping from a safe area.
 Reservations are recommended for that tour.

 During your visit, you can also visit the museum and tasting room.
 Make sure you do a little shopping in the store before you leave.
 They have a large selection of honey, beekeeping memorabilia, and beeswax products.